Romanesque Architecture and the Top 15 Romanesque Buildings

 11. Cefalù Cathedral – Cefalù, Sicily, Italy

-The Normans, which also controlled parts of modern-day France and England, conquered Sicily and southern Italy in the early middle ages.
+The Normans, who also controlled parts of modern-day France and England, conquered Sicily and southern Italy in the early Middle Ages.
 They created important works of Norman architecture there, which is a subcategory within Romanesque architecture.
 Not only was the church built as a place of worship, but the architects also designed it as a fortification to help defend the town from invaders.
 Today, Cefalù Cathedral is the most notable landmark in the city of Cefalù and is listed as a UNESCO World Heritage Site.

 12. Parma Cathedral – Parma, Emilia-Romagna, Italy